 Gesa is committed to making a positive impact in the communities we serve.
 We work closely with organizations that make a difference locally through arts, entertainment, education, and beautification projects.
 Giving back to our communities is just one way we follow the credit union motto of “people helping people.”

-Here are some of the local organizations and events we are proud to support in 2013:
+Here are some of the local organizations and events we are proud to support

 - Habitat for Humanity of Tri-Cities

 - Tri-City Dust Devils

 - Junior Achievement of Tri-Cities and Walla Walla